ng-docs/angular-cn/aio/content/guide/styleguide.md

 <div class="s-why-last">

 **Why**? <br />
-The property associated with `@HostBinding` or the method associated with `@HostListener` can be modified only in a single place &mdash;in the directive's class.
+The property associated with `@HostBinding` or the method associated with `@HostListener` can be modified only in a single place —in the directive's class.
 If you use the `host` metadata property, you must modify both the property/method declaration in the directive's class and the metadata in the decorator associated with the directive.

 </div>